 If you’ve sustained a shoulder injury or are experienced any of the symptoms of shoulder injury or arthritis, please feel free to contact our office to arrange an appointment with one of our orthopedic specialists.

 High Mountain Orthopedics specializes in bone, joint and muscle injuries- including shoulder arthritis.
 Dr. William Matarese Dr. Tony Wanich and Dr. Sherwin Su have over 25 years of combined experienced treating orthopedic and sports injuries.
 Our practice uses a multi-disciplinary approach that includes physical therapy and activity modification.
 If surgery is necessary, our team utilizes the latest advancements in Minimally Invasive and Arthroscopic procedures to expedite the healing process.
 If you are suffering from a bone, joint or muscle injury – contact our offices today!
-We have locations in Wayne, Clifton and Englewood, NJ.
+We have locations in Wayne, Paramus and Englewood, NJ.